src-d/guide/engineering/methodology-language-analysis.md

 * *PR*.
 This is either a pull request, or an issue which is solved by some pull request.
 * *Done*.
 The issue is solved / pull request is merged.
 * *Invalid*.
 The issue / pull request is considered invalid and it's not going to be solved.

-Apart from this, the issues may not be in any column, which means that they're not expected to be handled in current sprint.
+* *Old Done*.
+Invalid or done issues are moved to this column after the sprint review.

 *Done* and *Invalid* columns are added for visibility and further discussion during next sprint planning, if needed.
-Once reviewed during planning, they should be removed.
+Once reviewed during planning, they should be moved to *Old Done*.